rust-tw/book-tw/src/ch18-01-all-the-places-for-patterns.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-6: A function signature uses patterns in the
+<span class="caption">範例 18-6: A function signature uses patterns in the
 parameters</span>

 The `x` part is a pattern!
 As we did with `let`, we could match a tuple in a